 The Fredricks site (310r231), located on the Eno River near Hillsborough, North Carolina (Figure 1), represents the remains of an historic Occaneechi village that was visited and described by John Lawson in 1701 (Lefler 1967).
 Archaeological investigations at the Fredricks site began in 1983 as part of a larger research project, undertaken by the Research Laboratories of Anthropology, University of North Carolina, Chapel Hill, to study culture change among the Siouan tribes of the North Carolina Piedmont during the Late Prehistoric and Historic periods (ca. A.D.
 1300-1740).
 This site represents one of the latest and best-preserved Indian village sites yet discovered in piedmont North Carolina.
 Given its proximity to the Wall site (310r11), an earlier Protohistoric period (ca. A.D.
-1550) site that also has been investigated by the Research Laboratories, the Fredricks site has provided significant comparative data for investigating specific aspects of culture change within a single locality (see Dickens et al. [ed.]
-1985).
-Work at the Fredricks site has also allowed substantial insight into aboriginal lifeways on the Piedmont following the initial influx of English traders.
+1500-1550) site that also has been investigated by the Research Laboratories, the Fredricks site has provided significant comparative data for investigating specific aspects of culture change within a single locality (see Dickens et al. [ed.]
+1987).
+Work at the Fredricks site also has allowed substantial insight into aboriginal lifeways on the Piedmont following the initial influx of English traders.
 At the end of the 1986 field season, all of the interior area of the palisaded village had been excavated, revealing a complete architectural plan.
+This issue of Southern Indian Studies reports the results of this final season at the Fredricks site and presents an overall summary of the Occaneechi investigations.

-Figure 1.
 Location of the Fredricks Site Near Hillsborough, North Carolina.